none-042/Arch-Linux-Apps/README.md

 # EndeavourOS / Arch Linux / Nvidia

-Everything in this repository is designed exclusively for NVIDIA GPU, INTEL CPU.
+Everything in this repository is designed exclusively for NVIDIA GPU, INTEL CPU, EndeavourOS KDE Wayland.

 **A collection of AI-assisted Python scripts and utilities.**